-The Texas Medical Board has a duty to keep patients safe, and does so through licensing and regulating physicians statewide.
+The Texas Medical Board (TMB) – through power granted by the Medical Practice Act, a subsection of Texas' Occupation Code – has the authority to regulate practitioners and impose discipline upon the licenses it issues to physicians.
 In order to best protect patients and initiate needed investigations in a timely manner, the TMB relies on hospitals and other health care entities to report medical peer review actions.

-Medical peer reviews concerning physician privileges and employment / medical contracts may directly result in further investigations conducted by the TMB or other regulatory authorities, or may result from audits and investigations already in progress or resolved.
+Medical peer reviews concerning physician privileges and employment or medical contracts may directly result in further investigations conducted by the TMB or other regulatory authorities, or may result from audits and investigations already in progress or resolved.

-Most complaints related to physicians are directed to and handled by the Texas Medical Board, though some may begin with internal peer reviews or other agencies (i.e. OIG, DEA, FBI, etc.).
+Most complaints related to physicians are directed to and handled by the Texas Medical Board, though some may begin with internal peer reviews or other agencies (i.e. HHS-OIG, DEA, FBI, etc.).
 Typically, these complaints are filed by patients, colleagues, personal friends or family members, or other physicians who subsequently treat the same patient.

 Complaints, even when submitted anonymously, may also involve a number of red flags and substantive matters, including alleged or perceived: